 - become confident individuals living fulfilling lives, and

 - make a successful transition into adulthood, whether into employment, further or higher education or training

-At Robin Hood Primary we already make provision for every kind of frequently occurring special educational need with or without a statement of special educational needs or Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and behaviour difficulties.
+At Robin Hood Primary we already make provision for every kind of frequently occurring special educational need with or without an Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and that we have had experience of within the school, such as hearing impairments.
 In areas of need in which we have less experience we are quick to access training or the services of specialist professional so that these kinds of needs can be met.

 The school currently meets the needs of pupils with an Education, Health and Care plan with the following kinds of special educational need:

 Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.

 The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs and will follow the usual school admissions procedures.